kenspirit/enjoi/README.md

 ### Options

 - `subSchemas` - an (optional) object with keys representing schema ids, and values representing schemas.
+- `refineDescription(schema)` - an (optional) function to call to apply to the JSON schema so that it's possible to return customized description.
 - `refineType(type, format)` - an (optional) function to call to apply to type based on the type and format of the JSON schema.
 - `refineSchema(joiSchema, jsonSchema)` - an (optional) function to call to apply to adjust Joi schema base on the original JSON schema.
 Primary use case is handling `nullable` flag in OpenAPI 3.0
 - `extensions` - an array of extensions to pass [joi.extend](https://github.com/hapijs/joi/blob/master/API.md#extendextension).
+- `allowNull` - Allows null value when the field is NOT required with a default value of `false`.
 - `strictMode` - make schemas `strict(value)` with a default value of `false`.

 Example: